 Emphatically yes.
 The central issue here is not following a plan, but dragging ourselves out of stasis and taking some kind of initiative.

-Unless you’re making some kind of wild, violent choice, almost any choice you make is a good one.
+Unless you’re making some kind of wild, destructive choice, almost any choice you make is a good one.
 Your central necessity is to unfreeze yourself and start moving.
 Once you’re in motion, it’s easy to correct your course.
 But if you never move, you’ll just keep sliding down the majority’s path, regardless of how much you complain.

 In our time, most of the good people in the world remain motionless.
 We complain about our local fiefdom’s abuses, of course, but that’s about all.
 That’s the seduction of “democracy,” you see: It magically turns complaints into progress.